cornershopcreative-archive/encore/cms/assets/plugins/pixelyoursite/readme.txt

 = PixelYourSite 1.01 =

 * Dynamic AddToCart event for WooCommerce (the AddToCart event will trigger when a users click on the add to cart button)
-* Dynamic AddToCart works with WooCommerce shortcodes.
+* Dynamic AddToCart works with WooCommerce short-codes.
 * Fixed a false error that was reported for the Purchase WooCommerce event by Pixel Helper extension on the Thank You page.

 = PixelYourSite 1.0 =